S-T-A-C-K-W-O-R-K-S/exoDDoS-Load-Testing-Framework/readme.md

 3. uninstall all PIP packages by executing:
     - `python -m pip uninstall -r snapshot.txt -y` on Windows
     - `pip uninstall -r snapshot.txt -y` on UNIX-based systems
+4. install the latest version of wheel by executing:
+    - `python -m pip install wheel` on Windows
+    - `pip install wheel` on UNIX-based systems
-4. install the latest version of locust by executing:
+5. install the latest version of locust by executing:
     - `python -m pip install locust` on Windows
     - `pip install locust` on UNIX-based systems
-5. navigate to the exoDDoS directory, if not already in that context
+6. navigate to the exoDDoS directory, if not already in that context
-6. save all the freshly installed PIP packages as the new requirements by executing:
+7. save all the freshly installed PIP packages as the new requirements by executing:
     - `python -m pip freeze > requirements.txt` on Windows
     - `pip freeze > requirements.txt` on UNIX-based systems